Scalingo/documentation/_posts/cli/2015-09-18-command-line-tool.md

 ## Installation

-We provide a command line tool able to interact with the platform.
+We provide a command line tool (CLI) able to interact with the platform.

 You can find the download link and changelog here [http://cli.scalingo.com](http://cli.scalingo.com)